 Professor Fitzroy Morrissey

 Abdullah Saleh Fellow and Tutor in Arabic; Associate Professor of Islamic Studies and Law

-I am a big believer in public engagement.
-In 2021, I published A Short History of Islamic Thought (Head of Zeus / OUP), a general introduction to Islamic intellectual history that was chosen as a Book of the Year in The Spectator and Engelsberg Ideas.
-I am also one of the co-authors of Iran: Persia: Ancient & Modern (2016), a scholarly travel guide to Iran.
-In addition to my academic work, I have written for numerous popular publications, including The Daily Telegraph, The Critic, History Today, Engelsberg Ideas, and Antigone.
-I have also spoken at several literary festivals across the UK and am regularly interviewed about Islam and religion on the TV and radio.
-I am passionate about widening access to Arabic and Islamic Studies and often speak on Islamic topics at schools.
+I am a big believer in public engagement and, in addition to my academic work, I have written for numerous popular publications, including The Daily Telegraph, The Literary Review, The Critic, Engelsberg Ideas, The Church Times, History Today, and Antigone.
+I have also spoken at several literary festivals across the UK and have been interviewed about Islam and religion on the TV and radio.
+I am passionate about widening access to Arabic and Islamic Studies and often speak on Arabic and Islamic topics at schools.

+Professor Fitzroy Morrissey